Koi herpesvirus

-Cyvirus cyprinidallo3, also known as Cyprinid herpesvirus 3 (CyHV-3) is a species in the Genus Cyvirus and the order Herpesvirales.
+Koi herpesvirus (KHV) is a species in the genus Cyvirus, the family Alloherpesviridae, and the order Herpesvirales.
 It causes a viral disease that is very contagious to the common carp Cyprinus carpio.

 Pathology

 It is most commonly found in ornamental koi, which are often used in outdoor ponds or as feeder stock.
 The first case of KHV was reported in 1998, but not confirmed until later in 1999.

 KHV is a DNA-based virus.
 After discovery, it was identified as a strain of herpesvirus.
 Like other strains, KHV stays with the infected fish for the duration of their lives, making the recovered and exposed fish potential carriers of the virus.
 Koi fish infected with KHV may die within the first 24–48 hours of exposure.
 The virus is found in 33 countries.

 KHV is listed as a nonexotic disease of the EU, so is watched closely by the European Community Reference Laboratory for Fish Diseases.